snowjaguar625/nodebestpractices/README.md

 ## ![✔] 1.4 Separate Express 'app' and 'server'

-**TL;DR:** Avoid the nasty habit of defining the [Express](https://expressjs.com/) app in a single huge file - separate your 'Express' definition to at least two files: the API declaration (app.js) and the networking concerns (WWW).
+**TL;DR:** Avoid the nasty habit of defining the Express app in a single huge file - separate your 'Express' definition to at least two files: the API declaration (app.js) and the networking concerns (WWW).
 Even better, locate your app declaration within components

-**Otherwise:** Your API will be accessible for testing via HTTP calls only (slower and much harder to generate coverage reports).
+**Otherwise:** Your API will be accessible via networks calls only so in-process testing (faster and can generate coverage reports) won't be possible.
 It will also probably won't be a big pleasure to maintain hundreds of lines of code in a single file

 🔗 [**Read More: separate Express 'app' and 'server'*](/sections/projectstructre/separateexpress.md)